The Retired and Senior Volunteer Program

 CATCH Healthy Habits

-Southern New Hampshire Services in conjunction with the OASIS Institute has received support from the WellPoint Foundation to implement the CATCH (Coordinated Approach to Child Health) Healthy Habits Program in Manchester.
-As part of the phase two implementation, this unique intergenerational program engages adults 50 and older to educate children in kindergarten through grade 5 about nutrition and fitness.
-The program will address adult and childhood obesity by providing educational sessions on healthy eating and physical activity.
-As the participating organization SNHS will facilitate the CATCH program in after school, summer and other recreational programs in the city.
-Volunteer teams of 3-5 adults will present a series of lessons, each lasting 60 minutes that will involve a healthy snack, a health education lesson, and fun physical activities.
-All training and program materials including food have been provided in the grant from the Oasis Institute.
+Southern New Hampshire Services, in conjunction with the OASIS Institute implemented the CATCH (Coordinated Approach to Child Health) Healthy Habits Program in Manchester in 2011.
+This unique inter-generational program engages adults 50 and older to educate children in kindergarten through grade 5 about nutrition and fitness.
+The program addresses adult and childhood obesity by providing educational sessions on healthy eating and physical activity.
+The CATCH program runs in after school, summer and other recreational programs.
+Volunteer teams of 3-5 adults present a series of lessons that involve a healthy snack, health education lesson, and fun physical activities.
+In 2013 the program grew to involve 140 children and 22 volunteers who provided 800 hours of service.

-For more information or to volunteer in this ground breaking program, please contact Lyn Collins at 603-634-1169 or by email at email@example.com.
+For more information or to volunteer in this ground breaking program, please contact Elise Jordan at 603-634-1169 or by email at firstname.lastname@example.org.
 Help us make a difference in our community.